hello-rust/show/LESSONS_LEARNED.md

 ### Gear

 - Invest in good gear.
-If you're serious about this, you will spend a LOT of time in front of the screen editing text / cutting videos.
-It's wise to spend some money on a good screen, mouse, keyboard and so on.
+If you're serious about this, you will spend a LOT of time in front of the screen, editing text / cutting videos.
+It's wise to spend some money on a good screen, mouse, keyboard, and so on.
 Unfortunately, this ends in a never-ending race to find the perfect gear.
 And it can get quite expensive.
+So I suggest you look at what sucks the most and fix that first.
 - Rendering is still a time-sink in 2018.
 Plan in some time for that.
 I usually aim to render the master video over night.